Tractorou24/SimPlazaManager/README.md

 Please folow the app code style when contributing to the code directly.

 ## Disclaimer
-I am in no way shape or form associated with `simplaza.org`, this is just a tool I made to help automate the process of managing packages for the sim.
+I am in no way shape or form associated with `simplaza.org` or `sceneryaddons.org`, this is just a tool I made to help automate the process of managing packages for the sim.
 I am not responsible of anything hosted on the site or you download on it using this app.

 Please check the license before using this for more information.